garrandall/popular-music-data/tracks/tear-it-up-yung-wun-dmx-lil--flip-david-banner.md

-Mississippi mutherfucker, Pop a dick in ur mouth, Southside till i die, smokin dro in the drop,
+Mississippi mutherfucker, Pop a dick in ur mouth, Southside till I die, smokin dro in the drop,
 I Make a bitch gimme money then I'm kickin her out,
-I spit game to your wife, then we robbin your house, Yall niggaz love that way that we grippin the grain, If you got it and I want it, I aint callin your name, Just lay it down, Fuck Boy, like I'm ballin G,
+I spit game to your wife, then we robbin your house, Yall niggas love that way that we grippin the grain, If you got it and I want it, I aint callin your name, Just lay it down, Fuck Boy, like I'm ballin G,
 You get yo' chest in yo' lap if you fuckin with me